Community Primary Prevention Partnerships: Willmar, MN

 To equip teens with the knowledge and skills to develop healthy relationships and foster school, faith communities, and home environments where equality and non-violence are valued and embodied.

-- Student leaders from each of the area schools will engage in community-wide, youth led, Sexual Violence Awareness Month campaigns.
+- Student leaders from each of the area schools will engage in community-wide, youth-led, Sexual Assault Awareness Month campaigns.

 - Safe Avenues will work with DREAM Technical Academy on recommendations and the adoption of organizational practices and/or policies that address sexual violence and gender equality.